tomatoiscoding/tomatoiscoding.github.io/about/index.md

 Before that I got my BSc in College of Animal Science and Technology from [China Agricultural University](http://www.cau.edu.cn).
 Animal Science is a very interesing area which mainly focuses on animal genetics, nutrition, reproduction, animal welfare...
 Thanks CAU, she always taught me how to be a better man.

-Now I'm a bioinformatician/software engineer/algorithm engineer [@WeGene](https://www.wegene.com), Shenzhen.
-My research interest is machine learning and data visualization in large scale genomic data.
-I think we'll do our best in DNA to Customer area in China even in all over the world.

-Dream of being an excellent Data Scientist and a qualified front-end engineer.
-Maybe after 3 years, I'm just an excellent chef, lol...

 ## Hobbies